Special Education Millage Renewal

 Community Info Sessions

-A Zoom recording of the virtual information session held on October 10 is now available!
+Washtenaw ISD's community information sessions have all been completed, but a Zoom recording of the virtual October 10 session is now available!
 Click here to view the recording.
 (Or click the photo below.)

 A screenshot of the opening welcome slide noting that election day is November 5